 (a) General (All Facilities).

-(1) Site grades shall provide for positive surface water drainage so that there will be no ponding or standing water at or near the building such as would present a hazard to health or provide a breeding site or harborage for disease vectors.
+(1) Site grades must provide for positive surface water drainage so that there will be no ponding or standing water at or near the building such as would present a hazard to health or provide a breeding site or harborage for disease vectors.

-(2) Outdoor activity, recreational, and sitting spaces shall be provided and be accessible to all residents.
+(2) Outdoor activity, recreational, and sitting spaces must be provided and be accessible to all residents.

-(3) Each facility shall have parking space to satisfy the needs of residents, employees, staff, and visitors.
+(3) Each facility must have parking space to satisfy the needs of residents, employees, staff, and visitors.

-(4) Protection shall be provided for resident safety on facility grounds by the use of appropriate methods, such as fences, hedges, retaining walls, railings, or other landscaping.
-Such protection shall not inhibit the free emergency egress to a safe distance away from the building.
+(4) Protection must be provided for resident safety on facility grounds by the use of appropriate methods, such as fences, hedges, retaining walls, railings, or other landscaping.
+Such protection must not inhibit the free emergency egress to a safe distance away from the building.

-(5) All outside areas, grounds, adjacent buildings, etc., on the site shall be maintained in good condition and kept free of rubbish, garbage, untended growth, and other conditions which may constitute a fire or health hazard.
+(5) All outside areas, grounds, and adjacent buildings on the site must be maintained in good condition and kept free of rubbish, garbage, untended growth, and other conditions which may constitute a fire or health hazard.

 (b) Additional site conditions (large facilities only).

-(1) Auxiliary buildings located on the site within 20 feet of the main licensed structure and which contain hazardous operations or contents, such as laundries or storage buildings, shall meet the same code requirements for safety as the main licensed structure, or the building shall be moved to be 20 feet or farther away from the main building.
+(1) Auxiliary buildings located on the site within 20 feet of the main licensed structure and which contain hazardous operations or contents, such as laundries or storage buildings, must meet the same code requirements for safety as the main licensed structure, or the building must be moved to be 20 feet or farther away from the main building.

-(2) Other buildings on the site shall meet the appropriate occupancy section or separation requirements of National Fire Protection Association (NFPA) 101 Life Safety Code.
+(2) Other buildings on the site must meet the appropriate occupancy section or separation requirements of NFPA 101 .

-(3) A new building (or addition) shall be set back at least ten feet from the property lines except as otherwise approved by DHS.
+(3) A new building (or addition) must be set back at least ten feet from the property lines except as otherwise approved by HHSC .

-(4) Exit doors from the building shall not open directly onto a drive for vehicular traffic, but shall be set back at least six feet from the edge of such drive (measured from the end of building wall in the case of a recessed door) to prevent accidents due to lack of visual warning.
+(4) Exit doors from the building must not open directly onto a drive for vehicular traffic, but must be set back at least six feet from the edge of such drive (measured from the end of building wall in the case of a recessed door) to prevent accidents due to lack of visual warning.
 These doors are to have automatic or self-closures.

-(5) Walks shall be provided from all exits and shall be of non-slip surfaces free of hazards.
-Walks shall be at least 48 inches wide except as otherwise approved.
-Ramps should be used in lieu of steps where grade change is 21 inches or less, and where possible, for persons with physical disabilities and/or mobility impairment, and to facilitate bed or wheelchair removal in an emergency.
+(5) Walks must be provided from all exits and must be of non-slip surfaces free of hazards.
+Walks must be at least 48 inches wide except as otherwise approved.
+Ramps must be used in lieu of steps where grade change is 21 inches or less, and where possible, for persons with physical disabilities or mobility impairment, and to facilitate bed or wheelchair removal in an emergency.

-(6) Open or enclosed courts with resident rooms or living areas opening upon them shall not be less than 20 feet in the smallest dimension unless otherwise approved by the department.
+(6) Open or enclosed courts with resident rooms or living areas opening upon them must not be less than 20 feet in the smallest dimension unless otherwise approved by HHSC .

-(7) There shall be at least one approved readily accessible fire hydrant located within 300 feet of the building.
-The hydrant shall be on a minimum six-inch service line, or else there shall be an approved equivalent (such as a storage tank).
-The hydrant, its location, and service line, or equivalent shall be approved by the local fire department and the department.
+(7) There must be at least one approved readily accessible fire hydrant located within 300 feet of the building.
+The hydrant must be on a minimum six-inch service line, or else there must be an approved equivalent (such as a storage tank).
+The hydrant, its location, and service line, or equivalent must be approved by the local fire department and HHSC .

-(8) The building shall have suitable fire lanes for access as required by local fire authorities and DHS.
+(8) The building must have suitable fire lanes for access as required by local fire authorities and HHSC .

 §551.63.
 Fire Service.

-(a) The facility shall be served by a paid or volunteer fire department.
-The fire department must provide written assurance to the department that the fire department can respond to an emergency at the facility.
+(a) The facility must be served by a paid or volunteer fire department.
+The fire department must provide written assurance to HHSC that the fire department can respond to an emergency at the facility.

-(b) Water supply for fire fighting purposes shall be as required and approved by the fire fighting unit.
+(b) Water supply for firefighting purposes must be as required and approved by the firefighting unit.

 (c) The facility must have an annual inspection by the local fire marshal.